null-object-a/tool-x-auto/README.md

 # Tool-X auto installer
-A kali linux hacking tool, a shelscript to automatically install it on termux.
+A kali linux hacking tool, a shellscript to automatically install it on termux.
 # How to download
 Download the repo as zip or use git.
 # How to install